Home > Energy > Energy Guides > Who is my energy provider

 Check your latest bill

-Your energy bill will have all the info you need, including the tariff name and rates you’re currently on.
+Your energy bill will have all the info you need, including the tariff name, unit rates, and any standing charges you’re currently paying.
 If you use a prepayment meter, you won’t have a bill, but you can check your meter or your annual statement instead.

 Call your supplier

-If you’re interested in one of our gas or electricity tariffs, switching to UW couldn’t be easier – whether you sign up directly or get in touch with one of our UW Partners to learn more.
+If you’re interested in one of our gas and electricity tariffs, switching to UW couldn’t be easier.

 To start your switch today, simply enter your postcode here and select the services you’re interested in changing to UW — and don’t forget, the more you bundle, the more you save.